Talbot Gardens

 The Talbot Gardens is a hockey arena in the Canadian community of Simcoe, Ontario.
 Opened in 1946, Talbot Gardens played a role in filling a need for ice hockey in North America, in addition to other sports that could be played indoors during the summer months.
-A professional hockey team, the Norfolk IceCats, once played out of Talbot Gardens before the North Eastern Hockey League became defunct.
-It was also once home to the Norfolk Vikings of the Greater Metro Junior A Hockey League.

-A Junior "C" team, the Simcoe Shamrocks of the Niagara & District Junior C Hockey League played at this arena until 2018.

 Summary

 Certain hockey games pertaining to the former Simcoe Shamrocks were broadcast on Community Cable Channel 5 during the weekends.
 During the 1990s, the arena was given a facelift to look more like Maple Leaf Gardens (the former home of the Toronto Maple Leafs).
 Thus, the architecture was re-arranged and the arena received a new coat of paint.
 Local sponsors (most notably Tim Hortons) have always decorated the scoreboard in addition to the interior of the hockey arena.
 Roller hockey is a featured attraction in the summer and is played by children as a practice game for the winter ice hockey games.
 Hockey season at Talbot Gardens typically lasts from September 1 (just before Canadian Labour Day) to April 15.

 Part of the arena is also home to a preschool, which replaced the Campbell Clark Preschool.

 On September 12, 2012, Talbot Gardens was the venue for the construction dispute involving the renovation of Ontario provincial Highway 3 from Simcoe to neighboring Delhi.
 A mixed-gender charity hockey game has become a Family Day tradition at Talbot Gardens, allowing spouses to play alongside each other in a non-competitive environment.